-- We continued to look at and remove the use of cash where possible in our business to reduce the potential risks.
-The Oversight Board has a particular focus on this issue. - We continue to ensure that all personnel have been trained in and signed up to the GardaWorld Code. - We issued a revised Anti-Corruption and Bribery Policy in December 2020. - We have commenced the rollout of new Anti-Corruption and Bribery Training across the business.
-This has currently been undertaken in Kenya and across our operating markets in the Middle East. - We rolled out a new Anti-Facilitation of Tax Evasion Policy in December 2020. - We have launched a new international Code of Ethics in all business units and divisions across the Company.
-Forming part of the foundation of GardaWorld's Ethics and Compliance Framework, the Code contains a set of guiding principles designed to serve as a standard of conduct which all personnel are expected to commit to in their work. - The Oversight Board continues to monitor any risks and gaps in our processes and procedures, receives reports on gifts and hospitality and ensures that emphasising the importance of transparency are cascaded via the Management Board. - Continued implementation of our Anti-Bribery, Corruption and Fraud Working Group with members from all different levels and functions of our business in attendance.
+We have continued to look at and remove the use of cash where possible in our business to reduce the potential risks associated with this, including in markets where cash remains the standard payment mechanism.

-- We launched a new Competition Policy and rolled out mandatory training on Competition Law to complement this. - We continue to conduct six monthly regional reviews/meetings to conduct a review of the regional specific risks around bribery, corruption and fraud. - We have engaged in meaningful discussions with both clients and our supply chain on Anti-Corruption and Bribery measures as part of our zero-tolerance approach to corruption and bribery. - We have continued implementation of our new Supplier Code which all suppliers working with GardaWorld are required to formally acknowledge. - We have rolled out a refreshed, more effective and independently hosted Whistleblowing Hotline across all of our operating locations.
-The hotline caters for all of our working languages and ensures that any employee, contractor or supplier that has any ethical concerns about the business is able to file such concerns either via the internet or by speaking to an independent telephone operator.
+- We have undertaken the full rollout of the new Anti-Corruption and Bribery Training across the business, including across the Middle East, UK and Africa.
+This has now become embedded as an ongoing compliance requirement. - We have continued to review and implement supplier management procedures to ensure that due diligence is conducted to the correct level required, based on the risk they present to the business.
+This risk could be associated with the type of produce and/or service being offered, their financial health, or background checks on the company owners to ensure legitimacy and complete transparency. - We have also continued to utilise supplier management procedures to identify any further improvements that can be made in our relationship with a supplier, e.g., where possible moving to payment being made electronically in order to minimise cash transactions. - We have continued our programme of Revenue Assurance across all geographies, with a focus in particular on the East Africa business unit. - We continue to ensure that all personnel have been trained in and signed up to the GardaWorld Code. - The Oversight Board continues to monitor any risks and gaps in our processes and procedures, receives reports on gifts and hospitality and ensures that emphasising the importance of transparency are cascaded via the Management Board. - We continue to undertake our Anti-Bribery, Corruption and Fraud Working Group, with members from all different levels and functions of our business in attendance.
+We continue to conduct six monthly regional reviews/meetings to conduct a review of the regional specific risks around bribery, corruption and fraud. - We have engaged in meaningful discussions with both clients and our supply chain on Anti-Corruption and Bribery measures as part of our zero-tolerance approach to corruption and bribery. - We have continued implementation of our new Supplier Code which all suppliers working with GardaWorld are required to formally acknowledge.

-- Continue to review our Business Management System against best practices to ensure continued compliance with ISO 37001 and recognised best practices in relation to bribery, corruption and fraud. - Continue the rollout of Anti-Corruption and Bribery training across the remainder of the business, including the remainder of our operating markets which make up the East Africa Business Unit. - Roll out an enhanced Due Diligence process to reduce the risk of inadvertently contracting with a party who has recently engaged or continues to engage in Human Rights abuses or corrupt practices. - Maintain Anti-Bribery, Corruption and Fraud Working Group meetings to monitor, evaluate and suggest risk mitigation strategies.
-The working group will continue to report to the Oversight Board for transparency. - Continue to review and implement supplier management procedures to ensure that due diligence is conducted to the correct level required and to identify any further improvements that can be made e.g. payment being made electronically in order to minimise cash transactions.
+- We will continue to review our Business Management System against best practices to ensure continued compliance with ISO 37001 and recognised best practices in relation to bribery, corruption and fraud. - We will continue the ongoing requirement for the undertaking of Anti-Corruption and Bribery training across the business. - We will continue to roll out an annual Anti-Bribery, Corruption and Fraud Risk Assessment in each of the eight countries in the East Africa business unit. - We will continue to undertake due diligence, KYC and sanctions compliance monitoring across the business. - We will maintain Anti-Bribery, Corruption and Fraud Working Group meetings to monitor, evaluate and suggest risk mitigation strategies.
+The working group will continue to report to the Oversight Board for transparency.